nodejs/node/doc/api/http2.md

 `http2session.request()` may not be immediately ready for use if the parent `Http2Session` has not yet been fully established.
 In such cases, operations called on the `Http2Stream` will be buffered until the `'ready'` event is emitted.
-User code should rarely, if ever, have need to handle the `'ready'` event directly.
+User code should rarely, if ever, need to handle the `'ready'` event directly.
 The ready status of an `Http2Stream` can be determined by checking the value of `http2stream.id`.
 If the value is `undefined`, the stream is not yet ready for use.